 Upper Iowa Beef collected surveys by conducting one-on-one farm visits and phone calls with cattle producers.
-See Appendix a.3 for a copy of the 2023 UIB Producer Survey and Appendix a.4 for a results summary of the UIB Producer Survey.
+In 2024, we continued to survey new producers to further expand our understanding and gather additional insights into sustainable practices within the industry.
+See Appendix a.3 for a copy of the 2024 UIB Producer Survey and Appendix a.4 for a results summary of the UIB Producer Survey.